mayjorb/gozulla/README.txt

 FOOTHEMES ARE GO!

-GoZulla started as a clone of Footheme which is a stater sub-theme for Corolla 7.x-2.x and can be easily modified to use Pixture Reloaded 7.x-2.x or Sky 7.x-2.x, which are all sub-themes of Adaptivetheme 7.x-2.x.
+Footheme is a stater sub-theme for Corolla 7.x-2.x and can be easily modified to use Pixture Reloaded 7.x-2.x or Sky 7.x-2.x, which are all sub-themes of Adaptivetheme 7.x-2.x.